JaySLee/covid/README.md

 ### Interesting

 * [101822:] I just noticed a spike in recent deaths (relative to number of bed occupancy); maybe it's just noise.
-But if it isn't, then this could be indicative new variant behavior.
+But if it isn't, then this could be indicative of new variant behavior or waning efficacy of vax (for a subpopulation).
 * <ins>Legend:</ins>
   - The colors correspond to the ratio between new deaths to ICU bed occupancy (<red>red</red>) and to regular bed occupancy (<green>green</green>)
+  - Lower levels of red could indicate higher survival rate (of people in the ICU).

 <p align="center"><img src="/fig/cv_nd_per_beds.png" width="40%"></p>